Patternslib/Patterns/demo/inject/documentation.md

     <a class="pat-inject" href="sources.html"
        data-pat-inject="source: #src::element; target: #tgt::after">

-### Using full-blown jquery selectors
+### Using full-blown jQuery selectors

-For both selectors every conceivable jquery selector is allowed.
+For both selectors every conceivable jQuery selector is allowed.
 If multiple elements match, all will be replaced.

     <a class="pat-inject" href="sources.html"